Whatsapp Icon

 During the treatment of Acute Myeloid Leukemia (AML), maintaining optimal health is crucial.
 Supplements can play a supportive role alongside standard treatments.
 Although always advised to consult with healthcare providers before starting any supplement regimen, certain vitamins and minerals have been commonly recommended for AML patients.
 Here are some of them:

 • Vitamin B12 and Folic Acid: These are important for the production of healthy blood cells.
-They can help manage anemia and other side effects associated with AML treatment.
+They can help manage anaemia and other side effects associated with AML treatment.

 • Omega-3 Fatty Acids: Found in fish oils, they have anti-inflammatory properties and may help manage some cancer treatment side effects.